 Helps in the planning of business operations:

-managers can use budgets to monitor and plan for changes in the business processes.
-The budgeting process also allows managers to find effective solutions for the issues when they arise.
+Managers can use budgets to monitor and plan for changes in business processes.
+The budgeting process also allows managers to find effective solutions for issues when they arise.
 Budgets provide a historical reference to be used for future planning

 Coordinate organizational activities: